oroinc/documentation/user_guide/marketing_tracking.rst

-  "**Name***","Name used to refer to the record in the system" "**Identifier***","Unique code of the website used to generate its tracking" "**Url***","Url of the website to be tracked" "**Owner***","Limits the list of Users that can manage the tracking website record to the users, whose roles allow managing tracking-websites of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."
+  "**Name***","Name used to refer to the record in the system" "**Identifier***","Unique code of the website used to generate its tracking" "**Url***","Url of the website to be tracked" "**Owner***","Limits the list of Users that can manage the tracking website record to the users,  whose :ref:`roles <user-guide-user-management-permissions>` allow managing tracking-websites of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."

 .. image:: ./img/marketing/tracking_general.png